barnden/bigint.luau/README.md

 An implementation of BigInt, and more, in Luau.

-I suppose to teach the yutes cryptography.
+I suppose to teach the yutes.

 ## Usage
 To create a `BigInt` call `BigInt:new(value: Biggish, radix: number?)`